Isla Veyra had always wanted life to make sense.

 The hum.

 It surged through her chest so suddenly she stopped short, breath catching like someone had pressed a hand against her sternum.
-Stronger than it had ever been.
+It wasn’t faint, like before.
+It was a wave.

-She tightened her grip on the strap of her bag and forced her legs to move, heading toward the side lot where her car waited.
+She tightened her grip on the strap of her bag and forced her legs to move, heading toward her apartment.
 Every step made the ache sharper, as if the ground itself was humming beneath her shoes.
+Ravenwood’s streets stretched quiet under a mist that clung to the corners.
+Streetlamps burned halos through the fog.

-She paused under a broken streetlight, its bulb buzzing, sputtering, then flaring back to life in uneven bursts.
-The mist pooled heavier here, curling around the edges of the buildings.
-Ravenwood had always been strange at night, but tonight it felt watchful.
+She paused under a broken lamp, its bulb buzzing, sputtering, then flaring back to life in uneven bursts.
+The mist pooled heavier here, curling around the edges of buildings.
+Ravenwood had always felt strange at night, a little too quiet, a little too aware.
+But tonight, it felt watchful.

 And that was when she saw him.